 Staff Writer Rachael Medina

-I might be a little bit late hopping on this bandwagon—seeing as how the Oakland-based company Olipop launched its products a full year ago—but I am officially a fan.
-There is something about the fizzy bubbles of soda and flavored water that I can’t get enough of (to the disappointment of my dentist), but I am not exactly what you’d call a joiner.
+I might have been a little bit late hopping on this bandwagon—seeing as how the Oakland-based company Olipop launched its line of prebiotic fiber drinks a full year before I tried a can—but I am officially a fan.
+There’s something about the fizzy bubbles of soda and flavored water that I can’t get enough of (to the disappointment of my dentist), but I am not exactly what you’d call a joiner.

-While I was drawn to this prebiotic drink because I have been trying to live a slightly healthier lifestyle, it really was the allure of Olipop’s packaging that first made me ignore my Amazon (and thus Whole Foods) aversion, drive to the store, and pick up some Olipop as soon as humanly possible.
-The fridge display was fully stocked with these incredibly photogenic cans, and I couldn’t stop myself from grabbing one of every flavor before heading to the checkstand.
+While I was drawn to this prebiotic drink because I have been trying to live a slightly healthier lifestyle this year, it really was the allure of Olipop’s packaging that first made me ignore my Amazon (and thus Whole Foods) aversion, drive to the store, and pick up these cans as soon as humanly possible.
+The fridge display was fully stocked with these incredibly photogenic cans, and I couldn’t stop myself from grabbing one of every flavor available before heading to the checkstand.
 And try as I might, I can’t stop thinking about the tasty flavors and imagining what Olipop’s newest sparkling tonics might taste like, so I find myself driving to the store time and time again to quench my craving.
 Here’s what I really think about drinking Olipop.

-After rushing home and setting up an obligatory photoshoot, I busted open the Cinnamon Cola.
-It legit tastes like Christmas.
-The bright flavors of the apple and lime juices balance out the deeply comforting Cassia cinnamon and cola extract for a mouthful of soda that I didn’t feel guilty about drinking.
+Cola: After rushing home and setting up an obligatory photoshoot, I busted open the Cinnamon Cola.
+It legit tasted like Christmas.
+The bright flavors of the apple and lime juices balanced out the deeply comforting Cassia cinnamon and cola extract for a mouthful of soda that I didn’t feel guilty about drinking.
 Nearly a year after my first can of Cinnamon Cola, I’m drawn to the Vintage Cola for a more obvious replacement for my Coke obsession.
 Complete with all the flavors of the holiday-esque Cinnamon Cola, this version is a daily staple with a nostalgic vibe that makes you want to stick two paper straws in it, call your sweetheart over, and share it like a milkshake.

-Probiotics, botanicals, plant fiber, and just 3 grams of naturally occurring sugar replace the astounding 39 grams of added sugar in traditional soda) and compliant with many of the top diet trends, this sparkling tonic could honestly replace my Coke habit.
-Unlike other bubbly beverages, Olipop doesn’t leave me wanting more or feeling like I have withdrawals from the sugary soda I crave—and, as an additional benefit, the drink also promotes positive digestive and microbiome health.
+Composed of prebiotics, botanicals, plant fiber, and just three grams of naturally occurring sugar (replacing the astounding 39 grams of added sugar in traditional soda) and compliant with many of the top diet trends, this sparkling tonic could honestly replace my Coke habit.
+Unlike other bubbly beverages, Olipop doesn’t leave me wanting more or feeling like I have withdrawals from the sugary soda I crave—and, as an additional benefit, the drink promotes positive digestive and microbiome health.

 So, all you really need to know about Olipop is: I ship it.
 And now the company does, too—to all of the contiguous states nationwide—so grab a can for yourself and one for each of your vegan, gluten-free, health-conscious, and Paleo friends.